Defelo/sandkasten/README.md

 current working directory (`/box`) contains the files that have been specified in the run step (if any) and `/program` contains the files that have been produced by the corresponding compile script previously (or the source files if the packages does not have a compile script).
-The first command line argument is always the name of the first source file (which is assumed to be the entrypoint into the program).
+The first command line argument is always the name of the `main_file` (which represents the entrypoint into the program).
 In most cases, this is only relevant for interpreted languages (like Python) and can be ignored for most compiled languages.
 All other command line arguments are the ones specified by the client and should be forwarded to the actual program.

 #### Test program
 Every package should provide a test program that checks the following: